SoCloz/SoclozMonitoringBundle/README.md

 2. *What is the overhead ?*

-    For now, xhprof is activated on every request.
-Sampling is planned in the future.
     On large sites, the recommended setup is :

 * activate xhprof only on a couple servers.
 The module will disable profiling if xhprof is absent.
-* enable sampling when it will be implemented.
+* enable sampling.
+By default, all requests are profiled; you can lower the number of requests porfiled by setting socloz_monitoring.profiler.sampling (a value 50 will profile 50% of requests).

 3. *Can it profile database calls ? memcached calls ?*